 And apparently, he got his answer.
 According to him, what he’s missing is a niche that’s easy to copy and replicate, so easy that you don’t need to show your face even, yet with a target demographic of ten, hundred millions of people.
 He switched to doing that, and boom!
 His views started going up like crazy.

-Thousand views today turn into three thousands the next day.
+Thousand views today turned into three thousands the next day.
 Then, it becomes 100k during the thirteenth day, and just three days after, it’s already a million.
 Yup, it’s just day 16 of doing this copy-and-paste niche, and he already got over a million views in a single day.
 “I thought this whole thing was a gimmick,” he admits.
 Just like your story, eh?

 All these claims of having not only one, but three $10k a month channels, yet he can’t grow his business channel to some decent numbers.
 At the time of writing this review, it’s only under 1k subs.
 That’s not even enough to have that channel get any adsense money at all, and he’s talking about getting $10k a month?